Are you Meant for Something Extraordinary?

 the public, good verbal and written communication skills, and literate in computer

 skills.
-All volunteers must be self-directed and self-motivated, willing to work both alone and within a team, and have the ability to follow printed directions.
+All volunteers must be self-directed and self-motivated, willing to work both alone and within a team, and have the ability to follow printed directions, have a biology degree or working towards one.

 If you do not fit criteria in the 2nd to last paragraph below, or give us the needed information, we probably wont answer your email.
-We not only just plain don't have the time - you have just failed the preceding bolded sentence.
+We not only just plain don't have the time - you have just failed 'ability to follow printed directions'.

-volunteers interested in field research must commit to a minimum 8 week period and be available at least two days each week.
-College credit internships are available, however "lay people"
+Volunteers interested in field research must commit to a minimum 8 week period (applicants available for longer periods will have be considered first) and be available at least five days each week.
+College credit internships can be available.

 Volunteers must be able to commit to one or more of the projects described